 Deadlines To Switch Over Insurance

-Switch over your insurance and your driving license within three months.
-This date is standard across Canada.
-You will have 30 days at a minimum to insure your vehicle in a new province and 90 days at a maximum.
+Switch over your insurance and your driving license within three months (90 days).
+This is an important date which is standard across Canada.
 After this time you will no longer be covered in case of an accident, even if you are still paying your old insurer!

 Once you have switched over to the new insurance, you will be eligible for a refund on any insurance that you prepaid for in the old province.
 Don’t forget to call and cancel this insurance, or you won’t get your money back.